davidyakoub/Twine-Minigame-1/README.md

 ## Devlog

-I found the tutorials somewhat difficult to get through.
-The assignment itself wasn't difficult, it was just following the tutorials and submitting it that was a little difficult.
+The tutorials themselves weren't difficult, I just needed to read more carefully, that's what it made hard to get through.

-I had a medium-effort time, my main problem wasn't something that I think I could've just gotten help with, but I eventually got around it.
+I had a medium-effort time, my main problem was just not paying attention to wear I downloaded the game file.
+Again, I just didn't read the tutorials too carefully.